This post may contain affiliate links. See my disclosure for more information.

 I’m not going to give you the whole run down of my plan to feed 30 people breakfast, lunch and dinner for a week, but I’ll share the highlights.

-The delightful pastor of the church and his wife opened their home to me and gave me free reign of their kitchen for the three days I was with them.
-The first day, I did lots of baking.
 Having a budget and limited time to prepare, I had hit my Aldi in Minnesota before we drove down to pick up a few supplies I knew I’d need.
-While there, I noticed brownie mix was on sale for 79 cents a box for a 9×13 pan size.
+I picked up brownie mix on sale for 79 cents a box for a 9×13 pan size.
 Winner!
 I got six boxes, and baked them up my first day in the kitchen.

 Oatmeal Breakfast Cake